AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 #### Show top nodes before an existing node

-You can select a node and show the top dimension items that come immediately before it in the journey.
+You can select a node and show the top immediate or eventual dimension items that come before it in the journey.
 You can add the top 3 dimension items to Journey canvas as separate nodes, or you can view all top dimension items in a freeform table.

 1. Right-click the node where you want to show the top dimension items that come before it in the journey.

    This node cannot have any existing nodes coming into it in the journey.

 1. Select [!UICONTROL **Show top nodes before this node**].

+1. Select whether to show dimension items that come immediately or eventually before the selected node:

+   * [!UICONTROL **Immediately before**]: Shows the top dimension items that come directly before the selected node in the journey.

+   * [!UICONTROL **Eventually before**]: Shows the top dimension items that eventually come before the selected node in the journey.
+Use this option when the step immediately before the selected node has no data for the primary metric that Journey canvas uses to determine the top nodes.

 1. Select where you want to show the dimension items: